-Re: Receipt of Investment Policy of the City of San Diego Dated -January 1, 20152016
+Re: Receipt of the City of San Diego City Treasurer's Investment Policy (Policy) of the City of San Diego Dated January 1, 20162017

 We are in receipt of a copy of the referenced Investment Policy of the City of San Diego.
-We have read and understand the provisions and guidelines of the Policy.
+We have read and understand reviewed the provisions and guidelines of the Policy.
 We attest that our firm meets the City of San Diego's requirements shown in Exhibit 1 of their Investment Policy entitled "Broker/Dealer Qualification Criteria."
 All salespersons covering the City's account will be made aware of this Policy, and will be directed to give consideration to its provisions and constraints in selecting investment opportunities to present to the City.